mattvenn/earth-to-mars/docs/missions.md

 ## 5 - Starting a mission with the button

 All the training missions have been completed with the robot on the desk in front of you.
-When your robot is in the Mars yard, you won't have access to it.
+When your robot is in the Mars yard, you won't have the keyboard and mouse and monitor plugged in.

 After landing in the Mars yard, you'll press the button on the robot, so it knows to start the mission.

 Here's how you wait for a button: